Collective motion planning for a group of robots using intermittent diffusion: Mathematical Underpinnings

 \subsection{Discrete time collision avoidance}

 Equation \eqref{gradient} and \eqref{gradient2} are solved in discrete time using the iterations

-where $X_{n} \simeq X({t_{n}})$ and $t_{n}=n\Delta t$.
-It is known that the Euler scheme converges to the continuous solution, if $\nabla \Psi$ is $L-$Lipschitz continuous in space.
+where $X_{n} \simeq X({t_{n}})$ and $t_{n}=n\Delta t$ for some \fix{fixed time step $\Delta t>0$}.
+It is known that the Euler scheme converges to the continuous solution if $\nabla \Psi$ is $L-$Lipschitz continuous in space.
 This ensures no collision in the discrete case when the step size is small enough.
 In the next theorem, we present such a result, and prove it by using a standard argument from \cite{Nesterov2004}.

 \begin{theorem} Suppose $\Psi\in C^{1}(\mathcal{X})$ is a positive function that is bounded below and $\nabla\Psi$ is $L-$ Lipschitz continuous in space.
 Then, if $\Delta t \leq \frac{1}{L}$, one step of the gradient method \refeq{gditerates} will not increase the objective function $\Psi$, that is $\Psi(X_{n+1})\leq \Psi(X_{n})$. \end{theorem}